juigmend/temporal_segmentation_gestural_control/README.md

 ##  To get the Myo running in Mac Operating System:

+The Myo might work with other operating systems but its manufacturer ceased support years ago so only the solution for Mac OS is documented here.
+Anyway, the sensor can be replaced easily (e.g., with other controller like a joystick, video tracking, etc.) by modifying the Pure Data patch [GESTURAL_AUDIO_REARRANGER](https://gitlab.jyu.fi/juigmend/temporal_segmentation_gestural_control/-/blob/main/GESTURAL_AUDIO_REARRANGER_WORK.pd).

 To get data from a Myo armband the Myo Connect software should be installed and the myo.framework file should be copied into ~/Library/Frameworks.
 If the Frameworks folder doesn’t exist you need to create it.
 Then the DaemonMYO script should be executed, just by double clicking on it.
 Download DaemonMYO from here: